Austro-Prussian War: Aftermath and consequences

-In order to prevent "unnecessary bitterness of feeling or desire for revenge" and forestall intervention by France or Russia, Bismarck pushed King William I of Prussia to make peace with the Austrians rapidly, rather than continue the war in hopes of further gains.
-William had "planned to install both the crown prince of Hanover and the nephew of the elector of Hesse as titular grand dukes in small territorial residuals of their dynastic inheritance" due to opposition in the government cabinet, including Crown Prince Frederick William of Prussia, to the annexation of several German states.
-The Austrians accepted mediation from France's Napoleon III.
-The Peace of Prague on 23 August 1866 resulted in the dissolution of the German Confederation, Prussian annexation of four of Austria’s former allies, and the permanent exclusion of Austria from German affairs.
-This left Prussia free to form the North German Confederation the next year, incorporating all the German states north of the Main River.
-Prussia chose not to seek Austrian territory for itself, and this made it possible for Prussia and Austria to ally in the future, since Austria felt threatened more by Italian and Pan-Slavic irredentism than by Prussia.
-The war left Prussia dominant in German politics (since Austria was now excluded from Germany and no longer the top German power), and German nationalism would encourage the remaining independent states to ally with Prussia in the Franco-Prussian War in 1870, and then to accede to the crowning of King William of Prussia as German Emperor in 1871.
-The united German states would become one of the most influential of all the European powers.
+Bismarck had to overcome the obdurate resistance of King Wilhelm I, interested in substantial annexations of Austrian territory, whereas himself, who wanted to keep all future possibilities open with regard to the enemy, intended to offer rather generous terms.
+The monarch finally yielded to Bismarck.
+Furthermore, Wilhelm had "planned to install both the crown prince of Hanover and the nephew of the elector of Hesse as titular grand dukes in small territorial residuals of their dynastic inheritance" due to opposition in the government cabinet, including Crown Prince Frederick William of Prussia, to the annexation of several German states.
+Vienna preferred to support the Habsburg Empire's Saxon neighbor and they both accepted mediation from France's Napoleon III.
+The Peace of Prague on 23 August 1866 resulted in the dissolution of the German Confederation, Prussian annexation of four of Austria's former allies and the permanent exclusion of Austria from German affairs.
+This left Berlin free to form the North German Confederation finalized the next year, incorporating all the German states north of the Main River.

 For the defeated parties and Schleswig-Holstein

-In addition to war reparations, the following territorial changes took place:
+In addition to war reparations, the following cases of territorial changes took place: